Kieran O'Donnell

 Before becoming a full-time public representative, O'Donnell worked as an accountant.
 He is a nephew of Tom O'Donnell, a former Minister and TD for Limerick East.

 O'Donnell was an unsuccessful candidate at the 2002 Seanad election.
 He was elected on his first attempt to Limerick County Council for the Castleconnell local electoral area in 2004.
 He was first elected to Dáil Éireann at the 2007 general election.

 In October 2007, O'Donnell was appointed party Deputy Spokesperson on Finance, with special responsibility for Freedom of Information, Procurement Reform and the Office of Public Works.
 As Deputy Spokesperson, O'Donnell was given the full Finance portfolio on an acting basis by Enda Kenny on 14 June 2010, when Kenny sacked Richard Bruton.
 O'Donnell subsequently supported Richard Bruton's leadership challenge to Enda Kenny.
 Following Kenny's victory in a motion of confidence, O'Donnell was not appointed to the front bench.
 In October 2010, he was appointed as party Deputy Spokesperson on Enterprise, Trade and Innovation, with special responsibility for Enterprise and Employment.

 He lost his Dáil seat at the 2016 general election.
-He was subsequently elected to the Seanad for the Cultural and Educational Panel, where he served as the Fine Gael Seanad Spokesperson on Finance.
+He was subsequently elected to the 25th Seanad for the Cultural and Educational Panel, where he served as the Fine Gael Seanad Spokesperson on Finance.
 He regained his Dáil seat following the 2020 general election.

-In December 2022, he was appointed as Minister of State at the Department of Housing, Local Government and Heritage with special responsibility for Local Government and Planning following the appointment of Leo Varadkar as Taoiseach.
+In December 2022, O'Donnell was appointed as Minister of State at the Department of Housing, Local Government and Heritage with special responsibility for Local Government and Planning following the appointment of Leo Varadkar as Taoiseach.

+On 10 April 2024, O'Donnell was appointed as Minister of State at the Department of Public Expenditure, NDP Delivery and Reform following the appointment of Simon Harris as Taoiseach.

+On 29 January 2025, he was appointed as Minister of State at the Department of Health with special responsibility for Older People and Minister of State at the Department of Housing, Local Government and Heritage with responsibility for Housing.